 A: When I was in high school, I used to have asthma.
 My doctor told me I was allergic to something.
 It turned out to be the pollen from the trees in my neighborhood.
 Since then, I have been on a daily beta-blocker regimen, and my asthma has been eliminated.

-Q: Is there anything I can do to help with my symptoms when taking beta blockers?
+Q: Can I do anything to help with my symptoms when taking beta blockers?

-A: If you feel your breathing is becoming labored, you need to take your inhaler more often or take an extra dose.
+A: If your breathing is becoming labored, you need to take your inhaler more often or an extra dose.
 I usually take two doses every hour, but I cannot give you any recommendations because I am not your doctor.

 Q: What is the most important part of managing my asthma?

-A: Most importantly, you need to know when to take your medicine.
+A: Most importantly, you must know when to take your medicine.
 If you can, make sure you have it with you.

 Q: Where can I get information about managing my asthma?